GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ## Destroying your cluster

-Once you have finished exploring the Stackdriver Sandbox project, don't forget to destroy it to avoid incurring additional billing.
+Once you have finished exploring the Sandbox project, don't forget to destroy it to avoid incurring additional billing.

 Destroy your Sandbox project by opening the Cloud Shell and running the destroy script:
 ```
 $ ./destroy.sh
 ```

-This script destroys the current Stackdriver Sandbox project.
-If the install.sh script were run again, a Stackdriver Sandbox project with a new project id would be created.
+**Note:** This script destroys the current project.
+If the install.sh script were run again, a Sandbox project with a new project id would be created.

-### Congratulations on finishing the Stackdriver Sandbox tutorial!
+### Congratulations on finishing the Cloud Operations Sandbox tutorial!